cyber-prophet/bostrom-journal/BostromJournal001.md

 The content of text particles in Cyb.ai is rendered in Markdown.
 Cyb.ai uses [ReactMarkdown](https://www.npmjs.com/package/react-markdown), [remarkGfm](https://www.npmjs.com/package/remark-gfm) JS packages to render markdown.

-If you want your posts look beautiful, use [markdown syntax](https://www.markdownguide.org/basic-syntax/) and [test it here](https://markdown-it.github.io/) before posting.
+If you want your posts to look beautiful, use [markdown syntax](https://www.markdownguide.org/basic-syntax/) and [test it here](https://markdown-it.github.io/) before posting.

 ## Bostrom cybernomics [~]()

 ### cyberGift [~](Qmcgoy9bV6zsqnzoLB4YunEWXadavKMXKgvmUdToh2Nr3E)

 The purpose of this research is to inspire at least 100k power-users of web3 to join the force of learning Superintelligence.
 To achieve this, we are going to gift 70% of the Bostrom genesis tokens BOOT to agents of Ethereum and Cosmos who are capable of contributing their best to the quality of the knowledge graph.
-First, we start by highlighting key audiences for establishing network effects and tackling basic chicken and eggs situation.
+First, we start by highlighting key audiences for establishing network effects and tackling the basic chicken and eggs situation.
 Next, we balance out the participation of key actors by splitting them into grades and adjusting allocations within the groups.
 Then we apply a filter in order to remove toxic fiat brains from the collective thought process.
 Finally, we add a crucial incentive to hurry up.

 The research results are represented by reproducible scripts that output addresses and balances which will be loaded to the claim CosmWasm contract after the launch of Bostrom.

-Data source is [BigQuery crypto-ethereum dataset](https://console.cloud.google.com/bigquery?d=crypto_ethereum&p=bigquery-public-data&page=dataset&project=cosmic-keep-223223) by [Blockchain ETL](https://github.com/blockchain-etl).
+The data source is [BigQuery crypto-ethereum dataset](https://console.cloud.google.com/bigquery?d=crypto_ethereum&p=bigquery-public-data&page=dataset&project=cosmic-keep-223223) by [Blockchain ETL](https://github.com/blockchain-etl).

 Research is done on the [proposal](https://cyber.page/governance/20) basis.
 We hope this research can help pioneer a new wave of thinking in decentralized marketing.

 #### Connecting the Dots

 The biggest problem in bootstrapping a blockchain ecosystem from scratch is that it is not enough to attract just users.
-Established network effects exist between four key groups: users, investors, validators, developers.
+Established network effects exist between four key groups: users, investors, validators, and developers.

 ![Network effects](https://ipfs.io/ipfs/Qmf2ARvyZ1gu5HJmsPjnWQdhyfmvaEVxnz9vvp5KUt3Lgo)

 Hence we have to understand how to attract all these guys simultaneously in order to target healthy organic growth.

 In our case that would not be enough.
 Firstly, Cyber is a content-oriented project.
 We need to understand how to add content creators to the soup.
 Secondly, information on the project has to be propagated somehow to all these guys, so key opinion leaders have to be incentivized.
 Thirdly, as the Cyber project heavily relies on the interchain idea we have to attract the community behind IBC technology.
-We also want to add some fun giving the power to the guys behind weird cyberpunk ideas.
+We also want to add some fun by giving the power to the guys behind weird cyberpunk ideas.
 Finally, we want to check the credibility of the most trusted liquidity hubs.

 #### Distribution between Grades

-An amount of distributed BOOT tokens should be equal for each grade within an audience.
-The amount of addresses should also be divided into grades for each audience as
+The amount of distributed BOOT tokens should be equal for each grade within an audience.
+The number of addresses should also be divided into grades for each audience as

 ![Distribution between grades](https://ipfs.io/ipfs/QmWcyKgUAqtbubrmXyrP8ufXLmLoWMksF32ZzdGRYvCa3b)

-Cyber ecosystem consists of a number of different audiences.
+The cyber ecosystem consists of a number of different audiences.
 They are divided depending on their backgrounds and roles played in the community.
 Main audiences and their short characteristics are listed below.

 #### Average Citizens